 Remember the Information Super Highway?
-Things have changed and we are now dealing with the Information Super-Dooper Highway, as my daughter might say.
+Things have changed and we are now dealing with the Information Super-Duper Highway, as my daughter might say.
 Information is so ubiquitous, that you can even find it under a rock!

 It is no longer so much a question of trying to find information, but it is rather a question of trying to find reliable and trustworthy information.

-With this task in mind, it is possible to pose a few questions to form a path forward.
+With this newish task in mind, it is possible to pose a few questions to form a path forward.

 1. Does the information source reside within the library's collections?